Tchanwangsa/EventManager/README.md

 # Event Manager

-This Event Manager is a web-based tool to manage and visualize seating arrangements for events.
+This Event Manager is a small project to manage and visualize seating arrangements for events.
 It allows you to create, edit, and view event layouts.
-*This version is modified to run on static HTML

 ## Project Link